 Gabby Douglas also got an astonishing amount of flack about her hair while she was winning gold medals.
 People.
 She is busy.
 And, really, ladies, how about we not tear each other down for superficial things while we’re busy being awesome and making history.

 This Week in Thinky

 Have a great weekend.
-Get out there and be exactly who you want.
+Get out there and speak your mind yourself.